Australian Bombshell Tarsha Whitmore Sizzles In Skimpy Black Bikini

 As fans are well aware, this is far from the first time Tarsha has shown off her unbelievable body in a minuscule bikini.
 In fact, she often posts photos of herself in risque ensembles on her Instagram account.

 On Monday, the beauty metaphorically dropped jaws by posing in a red bra and matching high-cut underwear.
-Tarsha looked radiant in the revealing lingerie, that left little to the imagination.
+Tarsha looked radiant in the revealing lingerie that left little to the imagination.
 She also sported a sexy red robe with feather sleeves.
 Fans seemed to love the post, as it quickly racked up more than 38,000 likes.

 To see more of Tarsha, be sure to check out her Instagram account.